tst2005/pz-lockpicking-mod/README.md

 The mod can be fully translated to any other language, for that you just need to edit file in /media/lua/shared/Translate and change whateever you want or create a new language definition.

 # And what more ?
-  BobbyPin can be crafted with PaperClip
+BobbyPin can now be crafted with PaperClip